Federated Learning Model Aggregation in Heterogenous Aerial and Space Networks: Experiment Results

 \section{Experiment Results}

-Since the degree of difficulty of training models on different datasets varies, we adopted slightly different settings for each dataset we use.
-We distribute $M$ samples across a total of $N$ clients.
-The entropy distribution among $N$ clients is controlled by a hyperparameter $p$.
-In our experiment, we take $p$ being $0.8$, and the distribution could be seen as Fig. \ref{user_entropy}, where $N=100$.
+We conducted our experiments on FashionMNIST and CIFAR10.
+For both FashionMNIST and CIFAR10, we distribute $500$ samples across a total of $100$ clients.
+To better control the diversity distribution, we devised a manual distribution scheme with a hyperparameter $p$ to control the label variance distribution, instead of the Dirichlet distribution widely used in other studies \cite{cho2020client, yu2023latency}.
 We will discuss the effect of $p$ on our algorithm later.

-We select $n$ clients in each global epoch to perform local training.
-During local training, the batch size is set to be $B$, the learning rate is denoted as $lr$, and the number of local epochs is $E$.
-We applied the same ``sgd'' optimizer with a momentum of 0.9 for each dataset.
-The hyperparameter $\lambda$ is consistent across all datasets, set to 1e-4.
-The configurations for each dataset are summarized in Table \ref{hyperparameter_table}.
-Due to the stochastic nature of FL in the client selection step, we employ 20 different random seeds to obtain an average performance for comparison in the following experiment.
+We select $n=10$ clients in each global epoch to perform local training.
+During local training, the batch size is set to be $B=32$, the learning rate is set to be $lr=0.01$, and the number of local epochs is $E=10$.
+We apply the same ``sgd'' optimizer with a momentum of 0.9 for each dataset.
+The L2 normalization coefficient is set as 1e-4.
+Due to the stochastic nature of FL in the client selection step, we employ hundreds of different random seeds to obtain an average performance for comparison in the following experiment.
 This approach not only ensures a more consistent evaluation but also enables us to draw conclusions with statistical confidence.